 Pets welcome in event to support Health Ministries of Christ Lutheran Church

-There is no charge for children ages 15 and under.
-Pets are welcome provided they are on a leash and their owners come prepared to clean up after them.
-Register in advance by contacting Professor of Nursing and NSO adviser Marti Spear at 780-2381.
+Cost for participants is $20, with no charge for children ages 15 and under.
+Pets are welcome provided their owners come prepared to clean up after them.
+Register in advance by contacting Professor of Nursing and NSO adviser Marti Spear at 780-2381 or send her an e-mail at firstname.lastname@example.org.
 Walkers/runners can also register the day of the event.

-Some of the programs supported by the Passion for Compassion event include:
+Some of the programs the Passion for Compassion event will support include: